-- 1.1.74 The SHLAA has a site size threshold of 5 units, and an allowance for housing land supply from small windfall sites less than 5 units has been factored in, as these sites fall outwith the scope of the SHLAA.
+- 1.1.79 The SHELAA has a site size threshold of 5 units, and an allowance for housing land supply from small windfall sites less than 5 units has been factored in, as these sites fall outwith the scope of the SHELAA.
 The allowance is based on the five year average of completions on windfall sites of sites under 5 units, which for the period 2015-2020 is 60 completions per year.
 Whilst windfall completion rates on larger sites tend to fluctuate more widely from year to year, completion rates on windfall sites of less than 5 units have remained fairly consistent, with the range between the highest and lowest number of annual windfall completions over the last 5 years being only 12 units for sites under 5 units, compared with a range of 179 for windfall sites of 5 units or more.
-The consistency in the level of recent completions on windfall sites under 5 units is considered a sound basis on which to base assumptions for future completions on this type of site. - 1.1.75 It is considered that in addition to looking at past windfall completion trends to justify the inclusion of a windfall allowance, regard should also be had to likely future trends, informed by permissions data.
+The consistency in the level of recent completions on windfall sites under 5 units is considered a sound basis on which to base assumptions for future completions on this type of site. - 1.1.80 It is considered that in addition to looking at past windfall completion trends to justify the inclusion of a windfall allowance, regard should also be had to likely future trends, informed by permissions data.
 At 31 March 2020, out of the 1,962 remaining units (gross) with extant planning permission, 601 were windfall units, with 395 of those windfall units being on sites under 10 units, and 334 units being on sites under 5 units.
 This demonstrates that windfall units continue to be an important part of the district's housing land supply.
-Of the residential permissions granted in 2019-20, 140 of the total 507 units (gross) granted permission were windfall, 125 were on windfall sites under 10 units and 106 were on windfall sites less than 5 units.
-This again demonstrates that windfall activity remains significant in the district. - 1.1.76 It should also be noted that in March 2019 the Council adopted its Development Management Policies DPD which increased the flexibility of the approach to new housing in small villages and hamlets through rounding off and infill (Policy DM13), which should present additional small rural windfall opportunities.
-Relaxations in the national permitted development rules also continue to offer additional small windfall opportunities through changes of use and conversions. - 1.1.77 The approach to windfall in the SHLAA is considered to be a conservative method as it is likely that in reality there will also be a notable supply of windfall sites on larger sites over 5 units over the new plan period that aren't identified in the SHLAA, particularly in the case of brownfield redevelopment opportunities that may arise.
-The SHLAA will not factor in an additional windfall supply for larger sites as it will be the intention to identify as many large windfall opportunities as possible through the SHLAA's approach to site identification and the call for sites, but realistically additional opportunities not identified in the study will likely arise in future years.
+Of the residential permissions granted in 2019-20, 110 of the total 477 units (net) granted permission were windfall, all were on windfall sites under 10 units and 91 were on windfall sites less than 5 units.
+This again demonstrates that windfall activity remains significant in the district. - 1.1.81 It should also be noted that in March 2019 the Council adopted its Development Management Policies DPD which increased the flexibility of the approach to new housing in small villages and hamlets through rounding off and infill (Policy DM13), which should present additional small rural windfall opportunities.
+Relaxations in the national permitted development rules also continue to offer additional small windfall opportunities through changes of use and conversions. - 1.1.82 The approach to windfall in the SHELAA is considered to be a conservative method as it is likely that in reality there will also be a notable supply of windfall sites on larger sites over 5 units over the new plan period that aren't identified in the SHELAA, particularly in the case of brownfield redevelopment opportunities that may arise.
+The SHELAA will not factor in an additional windfall supply for larger sites as it will be the intention to identify as many large windfall opportunities as possible through the SHELAA's approach to site identification and the call for sites, but realistically additional opportunities not identified in the study will likely arise in future years. - 1.1.83 A windfall allowance will not be included in relation to employment land supply as there is insufficient local evidence to support such an approach given limited employment land development in recent years.